 Barry Devolin's first passion has always been travel.
 He made his first trip to Europe when he was 15, and has subsequently visited more than 40 countries (does East Germany still count?), 49 American states and 12 Canadian provinces & territories.

 In 2015, Barry and his wife Ursula took their kids George and Molly (13 & 11 at the time) on a six month backpacking tour around the world.
 They visited 19 countries, took 17 flights and stayed in more than 40 places in Europe, Africa, the Middle East, Southeast Asia and Australia.
 Barry planned every step and stop and, at the time, believed that trip would be the magnum opus of his travel planning life.

 In 2018, after a long and successful career in government and academia, Barry launched a new career in the travel industry.
 His goal is to share his love of travel with everyone he meets, and to show them that it is possible to have amazing travel experiences at affordable prices.

 To this end, most of the tours Barry offers are small group walking tours of Great Cities, usually staying in one hotel in one city for one week, or two hotels in two cities for two weeks.
-Christmas Markets is a little different, as we explore several smaller cities.
+Christmas Markets is a little different, exploring several smaller cities.
 Kruger Safari is also unique, as the tour is spend in nature’s splendour.
 During the summer, Barry is also the Brand Manager of the DeLuxe Hiking division of DeNureTours, which specializes in full-service hiking tours across Canada.

 BarryTravelMaven is an affiliate of and receives booking services from DeNure Tours, where it is licensed and insured under TICO (Travel Industry Council of Ontario).